-After they’re warmed up, these are some of the basic moves you can teach beginner students.
+After they’ve warmed up, these are some of the basic moves you can teach beginner students.
 Only tackle one or two moves per class.
 Remember, practice makes perfect and safety is always your number one goal!

 One of the most basic elements of gymnastics is a forward roll.
-While it may seem simple, perfect form is key to mastering this move.
+While it may seem simple, a perfect form is key to mastering this move.

 A cartwheel is a sideways rotary movement of the body that is widely considered another core component of gymnastics.

-A roundoff is very similar, but they will land with both feet together.
+Roundoff is very similar, but they will land with both feet together.